Well, I am not lucky enough to be in Milan this year, but my work is! I am honored to be part of CHP’s new collection Global Identity.

 The imonocle is a faceted glass jewel that falsely pixelates our world – calling attention to our urge to enhance and capture the experience of our surroundings.

-Formally referencing the 19th C. monocle eye glass or the 18th C. chatelaine with magnifying glass, the imonocle refers back to a technologically simpler but similar time where both theaestetics and functionality of an object were/are important.
+Formally referencing the 19th C. monocle eye glass or the 18th C. chatelaine with magnifying glass, the imonocle refers back to a technologically simpler but similar time – to engage the idea of functional enchantment.

 Here is a video made to accompany the display for the piece I designed.
 It illustrates the conceptual basis for the work.